-Web servers logs provides a lot of information about the web application and user .
-Apache is very popular web server used by millions of web sites.
+Web server logs provide a lot of information about the web application and user.
+Apache is a very popular web server used by millions of web sites.
 Apache provides different types of logs like

-error etc. In this tutorial we will look how access log configured and try to understand log format.
+error etc. In this tutorial, we will look at how Apache Access Log configured and try to understand log format.

 Apache Access Log

-Apache Access Log provides information about access to the Apache web server.
-When some one visits the web site or open web application through browser Apache web server will create some log about the request.
+Apache Access Log provides information about access to the Apache webserver.
+When someone visits the web site or open web application through the browser Apache web server will create some log about the request.

 Apache Access Log Location

 Apache Access Log is stored by default in the following directories.
-Access log can be opened with a simple text editor like kwrite, gedit etc. or simply
+The access log can be opened with a simple text editor like kwrite, gedit, etc. or simply

 cat in the command line.